Perth and Peel @ 3.5 million frameworks

 Where can I find out more information?

-A review of the frameworks will commence in 2021 to ensure that they remain responsive to changes, challenges and community expectations as the regions develop.
+A review of the frameworks is scheduled to get underway in 2021 to ensure that they remain responsive to changes, challenges and community expectations as the regions develop.

 The delivery of additional infill housing opportunities associated with METRONET and the Our Priorities: Sharing Prosperity initiative may lead to the need for revised infill targets and/or staging of greenfield development through the review process.